Learn to deadlift without pain.

 If you've ever been injured, then you know that's not something you can leave at the gym.
 Injuries rob you of your attention while you're at work or with your friends and family -- and some even make sure to disturb your sleep.

-Many trainers and coaches simply breeze through or ignore the fundamentals.
+After all, many trainers and coaches simply breeze through or ignore the fundamentals.

 "The Deadlift Fix" makes the fundamentals simple to learn.
 If you can follow the program, you WILL see results.
 If you can follow the program, you WILL know how to self-correct any issues that can lead to injury down the road.